CQCL/hugr/specification/hugr.md

 | `TailLoop`     | ✱, ✱    | ✱, ✱    | 0, 0     | 0, 0          | 1, +        | DSG      |
 | `Conditional`  | ✱, ✱    | ✱, ✱    | 0, 0     | 0, 0          | 1, +        | `Case`   |
 | `Case`         | 0, 0    | 0, 0    | 0, 0     | 0, 0          | 1, +        | DSG      |

+### Appendix 3: Binary `compute_signature`

+When an OpDef provides a binary `compute_signature` function, and an operation node uses that OpDef:
+* the node provides a list of TypeArgs, at least as many as the $n$ TypeParams declared by the OpDef
+* the first $n$ of those are passed to the binary `compute_signature`
+* if the binary function returns an error, the operation is invalid;
+* otherwise, `compute_signature` returns a `Function` type (which may itself be polymorphic)
+* any remaining TypeArgs in the node (after the first $n$) are then substituted into that returned `Function` type (the number remaining in the node must match exactly).
+  **Note** this allows the binary function to use the values (TypeArgs) passed in---e.g. by looking inside `List` or `Opaque` TypeArgs---to determine the structure (and degree of polymorphism) of the returned `Function` type.
+* We require that the TypeArgs to be passed to `compute_signature` (the first $n$) must *not* refer to any type variables (declared by ancestor nodes in the Hugr - the nearest enclosing FuncDefn);
+  these first $n$ must be static constants unaffected by substitution.
+  This restriction does not apply to TypeArgs after the first $n$.